robn/consul-infracoders-2018/Consul.md

 ^★ Keeps the lock alive until the program exits (using Consul's "sessions" feature)

 ^★ So you can use it to make sure the program never has more than one running at a time.

 ---

-# Tools

-## `consul-replicate`

-* Synchronise the KV store to other datacentres
-* Watches `/foo` here
-* Copies to `/remote/foo` there
-* Keep system/application metadata all together in one place

-^I didn't talk about it, but Consul can also operate across multiple datacentres.
-The catalog is replicated, but the KV is not because there's no way for Consul to know just how much stuff it would be replicating.

-^★ `consul-replicate` lets you set up cross-DC replication for the KV

-^★ It watches some key space in the store here

-^★ And as changes roll in, it stores them in some other key space in the remove DC

-^★ Lets you keep all your per-node config accessible in one place.
-For example, we use Consul to record the version of software deployed on each node.
-By pulling all that information back into our primary datacentre, we can more easily query the KV for info about the entire world

----